 What do consumers want?

 Sometimes it seems like all the marketing surveys in the world couldn’t answer this question, but it’s a super important one for your notes.
-Beneath their stylish membership websites and impressive service offerings, all brands have one common purpose: to make money.
-No matter how brilliant your brand is, you won’t have much luck selling them to your target market if you can’t solve any of their problems.
+Beneath the stylish membership websites and impressive service offerings, your brand purpose is the same as that of most other brands: to make money.
+But, no matter how brilliant your brand is, you won’t have much luck selling it to your target market if you can’t solve any of their problems.

 So how do you find out what consumers want?